Vertical Stick Welding: Settings, Techniques, and Charts

-You can stick weld vertically, but that depends on the welding rod you use.
+You can stick weld vertically, depending on the welding rod you use.
 The nature of the rod’s flux covering indicates how suitable it is to weld up or down, or not at all.
 If the rod’s designation’s second from the last digit is 1 (Exx1x), you can weld vertically.
 If it’s 2 (Exx2x), you cannot.

-You can stick weld uphill with all Exx1x rods, but not all of them can offer satisfactory welds downhill:
+You can stick weld uphill with all Exx1x rods, but not all of them are good downhill:

 - The basic or low-hydrogen rods such as the 7018 cannot weld downhill.

 - The rutile rods such as 6013 can weld downhill if you select diameters 1/8″ (3.2 mm) or thinner.

 - Only the cellulosic 6010 and the 6011 are true downhill rods and offer excellent welds without defects.